 Your going to want your headphones for this one.
 “Crystalline” by the east London duo Subway is the kind of song that really should be listened to with your undivided attention.

 “Mother, Mother” by Fat Freddy’s Drop is a sublime bit of electro afro-beat with the dub reggae DNA that informs most of the band’s sound.
 The album Blackbird reveals new bits of brilliance with every listen.

-Everyone knows Marvin Gaye’s “Sexual Healing”.
-It’s a classic that I’ve heard remixed a lot.
-This time 9 Lives does a really classy and great rework here that I think does the original justice while doing something new and fresh with it.
-Really good remix here!
+9 Lives does a really classy and great rework of Marvin Gaye’s classic “Sexual Healing” that does the original justice while doing something new and fresh with it.

 Some nasty Italian acid jazz funk for you.
 “Say It Again” borrows heavily from the gut funk of “Good Good Feeling” by War and lays it on with vocals by none other than CeCe Rogers, psychedelic guitar riffs and live instrumentation that keeps it loose and oh so funky.